 One of these two new producers is Watershed Distillery, located in the Grandview area of town, tucked away in a light industrial/warehouse park.
 They currently offer two spirits for sale.
 In no-nonsense style, they call them Vodka from Watershed Distillery, and Gin from Watershed Distillery.
-A bourbon, whose name I can only speculate upon, has begun production and now needs only the magic of time and oak to be ready for market.
+UPDATE: Watershed has re-branded its gin with a new name: Four Peel Gin from Watershed Distillery) A bourbon, whose name I can only speculate upon, has begun production and now needs only the magic of time and oak to be ready for market.

 I didn’t know of Watershed until just after New Year’s, when I was wandering the aisles of a new liquor store near my house, and stumbled across their gin.
 Any new gin that is added to Ohio’s meager selection is good news, but when I saw where this gin was made I was pretty darn excited.